 Important: Businesses offering pickup or delivery services should not mark the business “Temporarily closed,” otherwise those services won't show on Google.

 - Offers pickup, delivery, curbside pickup, or in-store shopping

 - Is not open for in-store shopping

-Add or edit the “Pickup,” “Delivery,” “Curbside pickup,” or "In-store shopping" attributes on Google My Business.
-Larger retailers or agencies can utilize GMB API or bulk upload spreadsheet to update these attributes across multiple locations.
+Add or edit the “Pickup,” “Delivery,” “Curbside pickup,” or "In-store shopping" attributes on Business Profile.
+Larger retailers or agencies can utilize GBP API or bulk upload spreadsheet to update these attributes across multiple locations.
 Learn more about how you can edit attributes.

 Tip: When customers search for your store, your Business Profile will prominently show which delivery modes you currently support.
 Keep in mind:

 - Supported modes will have a “✓” and non-supported modes will have an “x.”